nest/nestml/doc/nestml_language.md

 end
 ```

-To use a function, it has to be called.
+To use a (regular) function, it has to be called.
 A function call is composed of the function name and the list of required parameters.
 The returned value (if any) can be directly assigned to a variable of the corresponding type.
 ```
 <function_name>(<list_of_arguments>)